ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 # UnityURP-BillboardLensFlare Shader(SRP batcher compatible)
 A single file billboard lens flare shader, which is easy to use and mobile optimized for unity URP!
+You can copy this shader file into your URP project and use it easily.

 Shader Result
 -------------------